-Reclaim car parks for creative community spaces and establish platforms for people to report on mobility and importance-and-benefits
+Reclaim car parks for creative community spaces and establish platforms for people to report on mobility and

 Mobilize to stop energy monopolies and collaborate to develop fair local energy cooperatives to decentralize and democratize energy systems.

 Establish initiatives for resource-sharing and repair.